Wizarding-Cards/docs/docs/commands/claim.md

 ## Frequently Asked Questions

 **Q: Can I claim multiple cards at once?**

-A: No, `/claim` gives one card at a time with a cooldown between claims.
+A: Technically possible with the **Rapid Bounty Draught** shop item (gives 5 cards per claim), but otherwise no - `/claim` gives one card at a time with a cooldown between claims.

 **Q: Can I choose which card I get?**

 A: No, claims are random.
 Use `/craft` to target specific cards.

 **Q: Do duplicate cards have any value?**

 A: Yes!
 You can disenchant them for resources to craft other cards.

 **Q: What happens to my streak if I become Auror?**

 A: Your current streak is preserved, and you immediately get the 24-hour window instead of 12.

 **Q: Is there a limit to how high my streak can go?**

 A: No limit!
 Some players have streaks in the hundreds or thousands.

 ---